- May 9, 2025

 What accounts have an APY?

-• High-yield savings accounts.
-A high-yield savings account is a great way to set aside funds for long-term goals because they allow you to earn off your balance.
+High-yield savings accounts.
+A high-yield savings account is a great way to set aside funds for long-term goals because they allow you to earn based on your balance.
 Some even have multiple rate tiers that reward you with a higher APY as your balance grows.

-• High-yield checking accounts.
-You can earn off your spend account balance, too, with a high-yield checking account!
-Use this account for eryday purchases while also making money off your money.
+High-yield checking accounts.
+You can earn interest from your spend account balance, too, with a high-yield checking account!
+Use this account for everyday purchases while also making money off your money.

-• Certificates.
+Certificates.
 Certificates of deposit are to banks as certificates are to credit unions.
 The funds you use to open a certificate must be kept there for a predetermined amount of time, often ranging from a few months to a few years depending on your needs.
 Then, once the certificate reaches maturity, you can withdraw your balance – which is the principal amount you opened the account with plus any interest earned.
+Or speak to renewing?